nbhushan/sequence-modelling/README.md

    from sequence_modelling.hmm import StandardHMM import sequence_modelling.hmmviz as plt

-   # Build a 2-state HMM model with one-dimensional Gaussian emissions
+   # define a 2-state HMM estimator with one-dimensional Gaussian emissions

    # the transition matrix
    A = np.array([[0.6, 0.4],